armory/documentation/_spinnaker_user_guides/kayenta.md

 Please refer to the [Spinnaker Kayenta documentation](https://www.spinnaker.io/guides/user/canary/config/#create-metric-groups-and-add-metrics) for information on configuring Stackdriver metrics.

-### New Relic Metrics

-For New Relic, the [NRQL query language](https://docs.newrelic.com/docs/insights/nrql-new-relic-query-language/nrql-reference) is ultimately used to query the data; we compose the query in pieces.
-In the metric, you'll need to enter the desired metric (and any aggregation, average, max, etc) plus the table to use.
-For example, to retrieve the average duration of a web request, you'd enter `average(duration) FROM Transaction`.
-Only one metric can be retrieved in each metric definition.

 ## Filter Templates

 Please refer to the [Spinnaker Kayenta documentation](https://www.spinnaker.io/guides/user/canary/config/filter_templates/) for information on configuring